sankalp7654/Mini_Amazon/README.md

 # Mini_Amazon
-An application that kind of intimate the functionality of the giant Amazon MNC
+An application that kind of imitate the functionality of the giant Amazon MNC